 Data on monitoring in failing organizations come from a set of Texas schools districts.
-Between 1993 and 2011, data were collected for 169 school districts that were subject to monitoring by former educators hired by the Texas Education Agency (TEA).
+Between 1993 and 2011, data were collected for 169 school districts that were subject to monitoring by former educators appointed by the Texas Education Agency (TEA).
 Monitoring data is combined with seventeen years (1993-2010) of pooled data on school performance collected by the TEA.
 Texas schools are evaluated yearly on a range of both absolute and relative standards as defined by the TEA.
 Absolute standards include set passage rates for each portion of the state standardized test (65 percent on math and 70 percent on reading), as well as for graduation rates (75 percent).
-Performance levels (PLs) are assigned yearly to each district, and an increase in PL assignment for a given performance indicator is possible through "adequate yearly progress" for the given indicator.
+Performance levels (PLs) are assigned yearly to each district, and an increase in PL assignment for a given performance indicator is possible through "adequate yearly progress" for the given indicator (Texas Education Agency 2011).
 If a school fails to meet set performance requirements in one or more reporting years, the district is subject to monitoring intervention.
+Though monitoring is represented here by a dummy variable indicating whether a monitor was assigned to a district for a given year, monitor responsibilities, as defined by the Texas Education Code (TEC), Chapter 39, Subchapter C, include but are not limited to the followingsteps: